SQL Patterns

 FROM parking_history GROUP BY station_code;

 Ask yourself: "Am I counting events or unique entities?"
-The answer determines which to use.
+The answer tells you which one to use.

 3. Using WHERE with Aggregate Functions

--- BROKEN: WHERE runs before aggregation, so COUNT(*) doesn't exist yet
+-- BROKEN: WHERE runs before aggregation, so COUNT(*) does not exist yet

 SELECT station_code, COUNT(*) AS total